hotpepper11/json-java/README.md

 # JSON Java
-A JSON encoder/decoder for Java.
+A JSON parser for Java

 ## TODO
 Pretty print